salesforcecli/plugin-functions/messages/env.compute.collaborator.add.md

 # summary

-Add heroku user to all compute environments.

-# description

-You must provide the '--heroku-user' required flag.
+Add a Heroku user as a collaborator on compute environments, allowing them to attach add-ons.

 # examples

-- Add a heroku user to all compute environments:
+- Add a Heroku user to all compute environments:

   <%= config.bin %> <%= command.id %> --heroku-user heroku-user

+# flags.heroku-user.summary

+Email address of the Heroku user you're adding as a collaborator.